dylanlrrb/Please-Contain-Yourself/2-Long_Lived_Containers/README.md

 ![dockernginx](https://github.com/dylanlrrb/P-C-Y-Assets/blob/master/2/dockernginx.png?raw=true)

-That message displayed in your browser is being served from the container you just spun up, and will continue to do so as long a it's running!
+That message displayed in your browser is being served from the container you just spun up, and will continue to do so as long as it's running!
 Cool!

 ---
 >You can use this nginx server without actually having nginx installed on your computer!
 That is what I mean when I say that containers do not rely on outside dependencies to run; everything is bundled into your image; running it will always create the same independent container, all while remaining very lightweight.